rfcx/guardian-software/README.md

 2. In Android Studio, press "Run" and select the "guardian" app.
 3. You should be able to select your phone (or Orange Pi) for running the app (instead of an emulator).
 4. (If you are on Android 8 or above then...)
 The first time you run, you will need to quit the app, open the Android settings on your phone and enable all the permissions for the guardian app.
 And enable the Location Sharing(GPS).
 Then run the app again from Android Studio.
-5. On the app, press the “Preferences” button
-6. Set the api_url_base = `https://api.rfcx.org` (or to the staging server)
-7. Login (make sure your user account has guardianCreator role) and register the guardian -- todo: add some screenshots
+5. Login (make sure your user account has guardianCreator role).
+Once logined, copy a login code and paste on an entry section.
-8. Verify that the guardian has got a new guid by opening the preferences and checking `guardian_guid`
+6. Register the guardian
+7. If registration success, guid will show up on the screen.
-9. Also, login to the Console -> Sites -> RFCx Lab -> check that you can see your phone (you will see the first 4 chars of the id)
+8. Also, login to the Console/Dashboard -> Sites -> RFCx Lab -> check that you can see your phone (you will see the first 4 chars of the id)
-10. Open "Logcat" in Android Studio and observe the logs for "Rfcx".
+9. Open "Logcat" in Android Studio and observe the logs for "Rfcx".
 You should see the Audio Capture service begin immediately, and after 90 seconds you should see the Checkin service upload the audio to the server.
 At this point you can log into the RFCx console and listen to the latest audio from your phone.

 ### Run the admin role